Living in Spain

 Check the COVID-19 travel guidance for entering the UK.

 Tell the UK and Spanish authorities if you are returning to the UK permanently.

 To help prove you are now living in the UK, you should deregister with your:

 - local town hall (padrón)

-- the Spanish National Police (Residencia)
+- the Spanish National Police (Residencia) (in Spanish)

 - your local health centre